chyr98/VRPTW_scheduler/README.md

   --seed 1234
 ```

+- `--tw-limit/-t`:  The half of the maximum width of time windows (defualt: 3)
-- `--num-perturbations/-m`: the number of swaps
+- `--num-perturbations/-m`: the number of swaps (default: 3)
-- `--original-output/-o`: the filename to write the original problem (required)
+- `--original-problem/-o`: the path of the original problem (required)
-- `--perturbated-output/-p`: the filename to write the perturbated problem (required)
+- `--perturbated-problem/-p`: the path to save the perturbated problem (required)
-- `--solution/-s`: the filename to write an original solution used for the orgiginal problem generation (optional)
+- `--solution/-s`: The path of the original solution (required)
-- `--pertrubated-solution/-q`: the filename to write a solution used for the perturbated problem generation (optional)
+- `--pertrubated-solution/-q`: the path to save the solution used for generating the perturbated problem (optional)

 ### Problem Format